 When are they given?

-Engagement rings: As a more black and white situation, engagement rings are given only to propose marriage.
+Engagement rings: As a more black-and-white situation, engagement rings are given only to propose marriage.
 While the timeline of this ring can vary depending on your unique situation, the meaning is always the same.
-And accepting an engagement ring means you agree to marry that person and be with them for the rest of your life.
+Accepting an engagement ring means you agree to marry that person and be with them for the rest of your life.

 How are they given?